-Orange Blossom is Florida’s “sunshine soaked” signature honey and is famous for it’s light, fruity, floral and distinct citrus flavor.
-The sweet fragrance of orange blossoms fill the grove while bees are collecting its nectar.
+Orange Blossom is Florida’s “sunshine soaked” signature honey and is famous for it’s light, fruity, floral, and distinct citrus flavor.
+The sweet fragrance of orange blossoms fills the grove while the bees are collecting its nectar.
 Orange Blossom honey can be found as far north as Ocala, continuing south, particularly in counties with large citrus production.

-Tupelo honey is a specialty from the Florida panhandle.
+This honey is a specialty from the Florida panhandle, Tupelo Honey.
 The Tupelo gum tree grows along the Apalachicola and Chipola river basins, blooming on average, three weeks per year.
-Beehives are placed on elevated platforms along the rivers edge.
+Beehives are placed on elevated platforms along the river’s edge.
 Its light golden color laced with a sweet yet distinctive flavor is often a choice of diabetics, due to the low glycemic index.
 It’s slow to granulate, if at all.

 Saw Palmetto Honey

-Gallberry honey is derived from the six-foot tall evergreen holly bush (called inkberry) that blossoms with white flowers and black berries, often found in pine flatwoods and wetlands.
-Gallberry flavor is fruity and thick with an amber color and greenish hue, and does not usually granulate.
+Gallberry honey is derived from the six-foot-tall evergreen holly bush (called inkberry) that blossoms with white flowers and blackberries, often found in pine Flatwoods and wetlands.
+The gallberry flavor is fruity and thick with an amber color and greenish hue and does not usually granulate.
 Gallberry is similar to the Tupelo that grows in wet conditions, and can be found all over Florida, but is more predominant in north Florida.